lixunjack/lixunjack.github.io/README.md

-# JackLi.github.io
+## Welcome to Jack Li's Personal Website!

-The Personal website of Jack (Xun) Li, a geophysicist who grew up in Chengdu and studied in Nanjing, Edinburgh, Golden, and Zurich.
+Jack (Xun) Li, a geophysicist who grew up in Chengdu and studied in Nanjing, Edinburgh, Golden, and Zurich.

-## Welcome to Jack Li's Personal Website

 ### About Me